AdaCore/spark2014/docs/ug/en/appendix/quality_assurance.rst

 Track record: Apart from SPARK, it is used by `Frama-C <http://frama-c.com/>`_ and `Atelier B <http://www.atelierb.eu/en/>`_.
 In particular, used by Airbus for the qualification DO-178C of an aircraft [10].

-Relationship with AdaCore/Altran: AdaCore and OCamlPro collaborate in the `SOPRANO <http://soprano-project.fr/>`_.
+Relationship with AdaCore/Altran: AdaCore and OCamlPro have collaborated in the `SOPRANO <http://soprano-project.fr/>`_ project.
 AdaCore has contributed some minor changes to Alt-Ergo, including a deterministic resource limiting switch.

 * Main developers: `OCamlPro <https://alt-ergo.ocamlpro.com/>`_
 * Main website: https://alt-ergo.ocamlpro.com/